 Let’s take a quick look at each of the above care requirements in closer detail.

-The correct environment for amaryllis to avoid leaves drooping
+The correct environment is essential for amaryllis to avoid leaves drooping

 Amaryllis need to be kept in the correct environment to ensure they grow healthily and produce colorful blooms and reblooms.
 Drooping leaves are an indication that something is wrong with the care routine of this succulent and the first thing to look at its the plant’s environment.
 This involves several factors from the pot the plant is growing in to the soil and the amount of water and sunlight the plant is getting.